JAQuent/functions-for-matlab/README.md

 ![examplegui_soundcheck](https://cloud.githubusercontent.com/assets/17894303/17837471/21179006-67b4-11e6-8b98-19954f518c1e.png)

-* **_slideScale.m_** This funtion draws a slide scale on a PSYCHTOOLOX 3 screen and returns the position of the slider in pixel as well as the rection time and if an answer was given.
+* **_slideScale.m_** TThis funtion draws a slide scale on a PSYCHTOOLOX 3 screen and returns the position of the slider in spaced between -100 and 100 as well as the rection time and if an answer was given.
 You can test the function with by running the script **_test_slideScale.m_**.

 ##Disclaimer: